Lukas-Arts/TimeTool/README.md

 `timetool gui`

 This will bring up a little Overlay at the top-center of your Screen.
 You may double-Click this Overlay to start/stop the Worktime-Logging.
-Rightclick the Overlay to access the Settings.
+Rightclick the Overlay to access the Settings or Display a Diagram for your current statistics.
 Theres also an Icon in the System-Tray.
 Note that the Global-Shortcuts-Feature is probably only available on Linux Systems   .